jesseboyce/jekyll-now/_posts/2016-1-21-trial-click-tracking.md

 ---
 layout: post
-title: You're up and running!
+title: TRIAL OF EXTERNAL LINK TRACKING
 ---

 <a href="http://www.facebook.com/">TRIAL OF EXTERNAL LINK TRACKING</a>